ChowMeins/ChowMeins/README.md

 **Aspiring Software Engineer | Based in Texas**

 I recently graduated with a **B.S. in Software Engineering** from UTD and am passionate about building software that blends creativity with practical impact.
 I enjoy working on side projects, open source contributions, automation, and web development.
-Right now, I am currently learning about Machine Learning, Deep Learning, and computer Vision!
+Right now, I am currently learning about Machine Learning, Deep Learning, and Computer Vision!

 ---